HoyLab-Rowan/pyRUQT/README.md

 Electronic Structure Calculator Options.
 Only 1 of the following are required but both recommended:

-    OpenMolcas(sandx_fock branch) installation (best run as separate calculations but can be run by pyRUQT) from https://gitlab.com/Molcas/OpenMolcas/-/tree/sandx_fock
+    OpenMolcas(sandx_fock branch) installation (best run as separate calculation but can be run by pyRUQT) from https://gitlab.com/Molcas/OpenMolcas/-/tree/sandx_fock

     PySCF (enables non-Molcas NEGF-DFT/MC-PDFT transport calculations by pyRUQT) from https://pyscf.org/